How Covid is changing the job of epidemiologists

 “I’m the expert brought in to talk about Covid.”

 I’m still a clinician, so I see patients once a week.
-Then my day to day is conference calls, working on reports and meeting clients to see exactly what they need.
-I’ve also been giving lots of presentations to their workforces.
+Then my day-to-day is conference calls, working on reports, and meeting clients to see exactly what they need.
+I’ve also been giving lots of presentations to their workforce.
 I’m the expert brought in to talk about Covid.
 I gave five webinars last week to about 2,000 people.
 I also do assessments of different facilities, which I walk through myself with my team.